Given the pace of technology changes, there are lots of examples with computing.

 GeoCities, which allowed many early denizens of the 'Net to make their own Web pages without needing to know how to use HTML.
 However, Sturgeon's Law was in full force, as seen in this article: "It didn't take long before this simple change altered the face of the internet.
 GeoCities gave everyone a place to call home, and then proved that most of us don't really have a lot to say.
 It didn't take long before GeoCities became home to the bottom of the Internet.
 Crackpot theories.
 Inane ramblings.
 Worm distribution." and "I think that most people set up a GC page as a novelty and then abandoned it leaving a whole lot of cyber-trash behind.
 That kind of ruined the overall GeoCities vibe; it wasn't long before you had to muck through a few dozen one-offs to find a page that was regularly maintained and had good, interesting content."
 GeoCities was often seen as a haven of garishly colored pages full of blink tags and animated GIFs.
 Also, the rise of blogging, as well as social media like Facebook, rendered the concept of a free personal homepage obsolete, while those who still wanted to build their own Websites moved on to more advanced tools.

-By proxy, comment sections in major news articles and editorials significantly dwindled during the last three or four years.
-The initial idea of comment sections was that anybody could give his/her own commentary on whatever major social issue or event was being covered in the article.
-Unfortunately, as with GeoCities, Sturgeon's Law kicked in — for every one comment that was reasonably thoughtful and well written, you generally had to wade through at least nine or ten utterly worthless comments written by trolls, spammers, religious fanatics, political extremists, raging atheists and all-around raving lunatics.
-Needless to say, this was especially true when it came to articles related to volatile subjects such as politics or religion; a common joke was that the comments sections on such articles could resemble the ramblings on Stormfront, a prominent white supremacist message board.
-Thus, many websites have recently dispensed with comment sections altogether, while others have enforced stricter policies on what can and cannot be posted in them.
+By proxy, comment sections in major news articles and editorials significantly dwindled during the '10s.
+The initial idea of comment sections was that anybody could give his/her own commentary on whatever major social issue or event was being covered in the article, and they were initially hailed as a promising new avenue for free speech.
+Unfortunately, as with GeoCities, Sturgeon's Law kicked in — for every one comment that was reasonably thoughtful and well-written, you generally had to wade through at least nine or ten utterly worthless comments written by trolls, spammers, bigots, religious fanatics, anti-religious fanatics, political extremists on all sides, and all-around raving lunatics.
+Needless to say, this was especially true when it came to articles related to volatile subjects such as politics or religion; a widespread joke was that the comments sections on such articles could resemble the ramblings on Stormfront, a prominent white supremacist message board.
+Thus, many news websites have dispensed with comment sections altogether, while others have enforced stricter policies on what can and cannot be posted in them.